-For the Disability Service National Minimum Data Set (DS NMDS) the 'reference week' is the week preceding the end of the reporting period.
+For the Disability Service National Minimum Data Set (DS NMDS) the reference period for labour force status is the week preceding the end of the reporting period.

 - Person-living arrangement, code N

 The Disability Services National Minimum Data Set (DS NMDS) defines 'usual' as where the person resides for four or more days per week on average.
 If it is difficult to determine the person's 'usual' residential setting for the reporting period, the setting the person resided in during the reference week, and their living arrangements in that setting, should be reported.